strike-digital/node_minimap/README.md

 You can then play about with the values that control how the minimap is displayed.

+Controls:
+* Clicking and dragging on the minimap pans the view
+* Double-clicking the minimap centers the view to fit all nodes in the tree
+* Clicking on a single node will center on that node.

 ## Limitations
-* Currently, clicking the minimap will just center the view to fit all nodes.
-This is because I haven't been able to find a way to reliably set the view position from python without using an operator.
-If you know how to do this, please tell me :)
+* If you have an absolutely massive node tree (800 nodes plus), the responsiveness of the viewport will slow down significantly.
+There are a few options to improve this, but it will still be a bit slow on very large trees.
+This isn't something most people need to worry about though.